chuongmep/bim42.github.io/_posts/2014-06-14-understanding-view-range.md

   </p>
 </div>

-On the other hand, some families, let&#8217;s call them the &#8220;cutable&#8221; ones, change their appearance when cut by the Cut plane, and display the section display of their material.
+On the other hand, some families, let's call them the &#8220;cutable&#8221; ones, change their appearance when cut by the Cut plane, and display the section display of their material.
 Cutable objects belongs to one of the following categories: Wall, windows, doors, railings, site, Structural column, Structural foundation, Structural Framing, Structural Stiffener, Casework, Columns, Roof, Ceilling, and Floor.

 In case of an editable cutable family, each geometric element composing this family can be hidden when cut by the Cut plane: